iodomi/Mp3ipe/README.md

 # Mp3ipe

-Basic python music player made for not demanding folks, that just want to listen to their music :3
+Simple and lightweight python music player that is fully functional in the terminal.

 ## Requirements